The Survival of Kindness

-The Survival of Kindness is a 2022 Australian drama film written, produced and directed by Rolf de Heer.
-An allegory for racism, the film follows BlackWoman, who is abandoned in a cage on a trailer in the middle of the desert.
-Her escape leads to a city, recapture and tragedy.
-It had its world premiere at Adelaide Film Festival on 23 October 2022, and had its international premiere in competition at the 73rd Berlin International Film Festival on 17 February 2023, where it competed for Golden Bear and won the FIPRESCI Award for Best Film.
+The Survival of Kindness is a 2022 Australian dystopian drama film written, produced and directed by Rolf de Heer.
+It had its world premiere at Adelaide Film Festival on 23 October 2022, and its international premiere in competition at the 73rd Berlin International Film Festival on 17 February 2023, where it competed for Golden Bear and won the FIPRESCI Award for Best Film.